Tadpole-finance/docusaurus/docs/tad-token.md

 DEX Liquidity Mining (ongoing) is a reward mechanism to ensure the liquidity of TAD and the supporting tokens are always maintained on decentralized exchanges.
 You can get TAD token by staking Uniswap LP tokens.

-Platform Liquidity Mining (upcoming) is a reward program to motivate saving and borrowing activities in Tadpole Finance.
+Platform Liquidity Mining (To Be Announced) is a reward program to motivate saving and borrowing activities in Tadpole Finance.
 In addition to saving interest, a number of TAD is distributed to both savers and borrowers according to the size of the savings & the loan portion.

 Developer Rewards program is distributed to all developers that are involved in developing Tadpole Finance platform.